groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/digital-signatures/java-pdf-signing-groupdocs-signature-guide/_index.md

 }
 ```

+**What's happening here:**
-In this snippet, we create a `Signature` object for the specified PDF document.
-Make sure to replace "YOUR_DOCUMENT_DIRECTORY/sample.pdf" with your actual file path.
+- We're creating a `Signature` object that points to your PDF file
+- The file path needs to be absolute or relative to your project directory
+- Replace `"YOUR_DOCUMENT_DIRECTORY/sample.pdf"` with the actual path to your document

+**Common gotcha**: If you're getting a `FileNotFoundException`, double-check your file path.
+Windows users, remember to escape backslashes (`C:\\Documents\\sample.pdf`) or use forward slashes (`C:/Documents/sample.pdf`).

 ## Implementation Guide

+Now for the good stuff—let's actually sign a PDF with a barcode.

 ### Feature 1: Signature Initialization and File Path Setup

 #### Overview
-The initial step involves creating a signature instance and defining paths for input and output documents.
+First step is creating your signature instance and defining where your files live.
+Think of this as setting up your workspace before you start building.

 **Step 1: Initialize Signature Object**